 Both parents are required to provide support for their children after a divorce.
 Child support will be ordered by the court regardless of whether a person is a biological or adoptive parent.
 If you are the biological parent of a child and the adoptive parent refuses to pay child support, Emy A. Cordano can help you work with the court to ensure your child receives the support they are entitled to.

 If you are going through a divorce and there is an adopted minor child involved, you should seek legal assistance.
 These cases could become complicated, but Emy A. Cordano is a skilled, experienced divorce and child custody attorney who can help you through all aspects of this process.
 She understands parental rights regarding biological and adopted children and will help reach a favorable outcome for you and your child.
-When you need a Salt Lake City child custody attorney, you can contact us by clicking here or call us at 801-804-5152 for a free initial consultation.
+When you need a Salt Lake City child custody attorney, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.